kiwitcms/kiwitcms.github.io/content/2022-01-24-feature-environment-and-properties.markdown

-Title: Properties, Environments and test matrix generation
+Title: Parameters, Environments and test matrix generation
 Headline: understand what they mean and how they work
 author: Alexander Todorov
 date: 2022-01-24 19:40